RSE-Sheffield/fair4rs-lesson-setup/README.md

 instructions](https://carpentries.github.io/sandpaper-docs/#required)
 for setting up your lesson development environment.

-Note: if you choose to use to use R Markdown in your lesson then you will need the `rmarkdown` package, which should be installed as a dependency of the `sandpaper` package by following the instructions above.
+If you choose to use R Markdown in your lesson then you will need the `rmarkdown` package, which should be installed as a dependency of the `sandpaper` package by following the instructions above.

 ### Applying custom {varnish} locally